Find Trade Colleges

 $9,731 Avg Student Debt

 With a ranking of #13, Aims Community College did quite well on this year’s most popular schools for trade school students working.
-Located in Greeley, Colorado, the medium-sized public school awarded 1,595 diplomas to qualifed students in 2021-2022.
+This medium-sized public school is located in Greeley, Colorado, and it awarded 1,595 degrees in 2021-2022.

-Degree recipients from Aims Community College accumulate an average of $9,731 in student debt by the time they complete their degree.
+On average, students take out $9,731 in loans while pursuing their degree.
 Once they receive their degree, Aims Community College graduates enter the workforce, making an average salary of $37,230 during the early year of their career.
 Of those students who received their degree, 57% were women.

 Read More…